 There are few things in life more exciting than when your best friend gets engaged.
-The only exception is likely when you yourself get engaged.
-Getting engaged at the same time as your best friend, however, well… the jury’s still out.
+The exception, of course, being when you, yourself, get engaged and start wedding planning.
+As for Getting engaged around the same time as a close friend—well, things can be as complicated as they are exciting.

 Some of the potential challenges of getting engaged at the same time as your best friend can include:

-Sit down with your best friend as early as possible and talk about the dates you’re considering for your major wedding events, including your engagement party, wedding shower, bachelorette or bachelor party, and your actual wedding date.
-If there’s any overlap, talk about why those dates are important to you (for example, it’s the only weekend your grandparents can make the trip out to celebrate your engagement) and see if either of you has any wiggle room.
+As soon as possible, sit down with your best friend and share the dates you’re considering for your major wedding events—including your engagement party, wedding shower, bachelorette/bachelor/bach party, and your actual wedding date.
+If there’s any overlap, discuss why those dates are important to you (for example, it’s the only weekend your grandparents can make the trip out) and see if either of you has any wiggle room.

 If you’re in your best friend’s wedding party, you want to be as involved as possible.
 However, you’re also going to be in the midst of planning one your own wedding.
 So, it’s important to set expectations from the get-go.

-Be cognizant of his or her dilemmas, as well.
+Be cognizant of their dilemmas, as well.
 Fortunately, you’ll be well aware of the scheduling and financial conflicts from your own perspective.
-So, be gentle if he or she can’t make one of your events, too.
+So, be gentle if they can’t make one of your events, too.
 Setting expectations upfront will help prevent hurt feelings as the wedding gets closer.

-Getting engaged is exciting and chances are, you want to talk about your engagement and upcoming wedding.
-But if you’re attending a wedding-related event for your best friend, it’s important to let the event be about them.
+Getting engaged is beyond exciting and, chances are, you want to talk to your loved ones about your engagement and upcoming wedding.
+However, if you’re attending a wedding-related event for your best friend (more specifically, one that involves mutual friends or family members), it’s important that you let the event be about them.

-That said, it’s also important to cut each other some slack.
+That said, it’s also paramount that you cut each-other some slack.
 Showing some empathy and compassion for your best friend will go a long way.
-So, if you’re upset that he or she is considering a very similar color for her bridesmaid dresses, ask yourself “in the grand scheme of things, does this really matter?”
-And if the answer is no, move on.
+So, if you’re upset that they’re considering very similar colors for their bridal party attire or themes for their engagement photos, ask yourself, “in the grand scheme of things, does this really matter?”
+If the answer is no, move on.